leafOfTree/react-int/docs/usage_with_react_native.md

     npm i -g expo-cli

-    # choose blank and type your project name like 'react-int-demo'
     expo init

+Choose 'blank' and input your project name like 'react-int-demo'.

 ## Install

     cd react-int-demo
     yarn add react-redux@6.0.0 redux-saga react-int

-> Currently react-redux version has to be fixed at 6.0.0 to work with react-native's React.
+**Note**: Currently react-redux version has to be fixed at 6.0.0 to work with react-native's React.

 ## Enhance App